Skip to main content

 Abstract

-Integral to the Animation and visual effects (VFX) industry are graduates with industry focused skills.
-Yet, the industry is rapid and ever-changing, almost defying attempts to define it.
-How then should Animation/VFX, and indeed any subject of a similar nature, be taught to best prepare industry ready graduates?
-This paper describes Animation/VFX industry perceptions (n=18) of current Animation teaching in Further and Higher Education.
-Findings show a large ‘Gap’ in the ‘Skills’ required exists, but with multitudinous perceptions and understandings of what this ‘Skills Gap’ is.
-We suggest approaches to plug this gap through attributes and aptitudes that could be developed in students, in Lecturers, and in industry opportunities for students.
-Further, we outline how closer industry and education sector collaboration may be achieved.
-Nevertheless, we stress that without government policy initiatives and investment, the prospects for the sector, and by extension for those in a similar situation, appear bleak.
+Integral to the animation and visual effects (VFX) industry are graduates with industry focused skills.
+Yet, the industry is rapid and ever changing, almost defying attempts to define it.
+How then should animation/VFX, and indeed any subject of a similar nature, be taught to best prepare industry-ready graduates?
+This article describes Animation/VFX industry perceptions (N = 18) of current Animation teaching in further and higher education.
+Findings show that a large ‘gap’ in the ‘skills’ required exists, but with multitudinous perceptions and understandings of what this ‘skills gap’ is.
+The authors suggest approaches to plug this gap through attributes and aptitudes that could be developed in students, lecturers and industry opportunities for students.
+Further, they outline how closer industry and education sector collaboration may be achieved.
+However, they stress that, without government policy initiatives and investment, the prospects for the sector, and by extension for those in a similar situation, appear bleak.

 Citation